Volunteering

 • Sweeping and dusting in the station and cabooses

-• Keeping the platform, platform railings, and steps clean, clear, and organized.
+• Keeping the platform, platform railings, and steps clean, clear, and organized

-• Cleaning washrooms and collecting garbage and recyclables
+• Collecting garbage and recyclables